ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ### Challenge 2, Query 1.1: Records selection

-**User is interested to view the records in 1min aggregated enriched flow table, where application is not empty and able to view only session id, uplinkOctets, downlink octets value with event time window start and end details**
+**User is interested to view the records in 1min aggregated enriched flow table, where application is not empty and able to view only session id, uplinkOctets, downlink octets, application column values along with the event time window start and end details**

 KQL queries can be used to filter data and return specific information.
 Now, you'll learn how to choose specific rows of data.

-The where operator filters results that satisfy a certain condition.
+[where](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)- The where operator filters results that satisfy a certain condition.

-Project operator is used to get desired columns: [project operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)
+[project operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)-Project operator is used to get desired columns.

 ```
 enriched_flow_agg_1_min